jeonghopark/SketchSynth-Simple/readme.md

 - Change the contrast parameters of the selected area
 - Playing and stopping is by spacebar
 - Optional parameters are speed, frequency, overlap
 - Dropdown menu for audio out devices
+- Changeable a size of the play zone

 A hand-drawn sketch image should be on the white background.
 If the background of the image is darker than a sketch, the 'Invert colors' option creates a better play and wavetable area.